 Giusi: I’m positive.
 Stop judging us.

-For World AIDS Day, celebrated worldwide on December 1, we interviewed Giusi Giupponi, president of Lila in Como and in charge of the association’s national coordination.
+For World AIDS Day, celebrated worldwide on December 1, we interviewed Giusi Giupponi, president of Lila in Como and charge of the association’s national coordination.
 In case of incomplete sexual intercourse, is there a risk of needing an HPV Test?
 HIV Tests show that Sexual intercourse, even if not completely penetrative, can be a source of transmission.

 Dr. Barbara Suligoi, director of the AIDS Operations Center at the Istituto Superiore della Sanità, emphasises the necessity of using a condom in all cases.